Tabele86/Tabele86/README.md

 - 🌱 I’m currently learning ...
 TypeScript
 - 👨‍💻 I’m currently sharpening my skills in ...
 JavaScript and React
 - 🤔 I’m looking for help with ...
 Networking, Advice, Mentorship
 - 🥅 My current goals ...
-To become a Full Stack Web Developer and one hopefully soon work with mobile apps.
+To become a Full Stack Web Developer and hopefully soon work with mobile apps.
 - 📫 How to reach me ...
 You can contact me via [LinkedIn](https://www.linkedin.com/in/anthonyabele1986/) and [✉](mailto:tabele86@gmail.com)
 - 🔎 Job search ...
 Looking for work.